viamrobotics/docs/docs/tutorials/projects/filtered-camera.md

 ## The machine learning (ML) model for filtering

+The `filtered-camera` module that you will use in this tutorial supports two modes of filtering:

+- [Detection](/ml/vision/#detections), where you use an ML model trained by drawing bounding boxes around distinct objects within captured images, which enables your machine to be able to detect those objects on its own.
+- [Classification](/ml/vision/#classifications), where you use an ML model trained by tagging images with a class label that best describes it, which enables your machine to classify similar images on its own.

-Now that your camera component is steadily capturing images to the Viam app, you can train a machine learning (ML) model on those images to be able to detect certain objects in the camera feed.
+In this tutorial, you will use filtering with a _detection_ model to be able to detect certain objects in the camera feed and filter on the detected objects.
+To create a detection model, you can train a machine learning (ML) model on images captured by your camera.

 {{% alert title="Info" color="info" %}}
-Alternatively, if you want to use a provided pre-trained model that is capable of identifying many basic objects, or if you already have a trained model that you want to use, skip to [Upload an existing ML model](#upload-an-existing-ml-model).
+Alternatively, if you want to use a pre-trained model that is capable of identifying many basic objects, or if you already have a trained model that you want to use, skip to [Use an existing ML model](#use-an-existing-ml-model).
 {{% /alert %}}

-The `filtered-camera` module supports two modes of filtering:

-- [Detection](/ml/vision/#detections), where you train an ML model by drawing bounding boxes around distinct objects within captured images, to enable your machine to be able to detect those objects on its own.
-- [Classification](/ml/vision/#classifications), where you train an ML model by tagging images with a class label that best describes it, to enable your machine to be able to classify similar images on its own.

-In this tutorial, you will learn to configure a _detection_ model.

 ### Capture images and create a dataset